Why AI can’t move forward without diversity, equity, and inclusion

 - The Why, How & What of DE&I in AI

-- From ‘Say’ to ‘Do’: Unpacking real world case studies & how to overcome real world issues of achieving DE&I in AI
+- From ‘Say’ to ‘Do’: Unpacking real-world case studies & how to overcome real-world issues of achieving DE&I in AI